Theresienstadt Ghetto: 1942

 The first transport from Theresienstadt left on 9 January 1942 for the Riga Ghetto.
 It was the only transport whose destination was known to the deportees; other transports simply departed for "the East".
 The next day, the SS publicly hanged nine men for smuggling letters out of the ghetto, an event that caused widespread outrage and disquiet.
 The first transports targeted mostly able-bodied people.
-If one person in a family were selected for a transport, family members would typically volunteer to accompany them, which has been analyzed as an example of family solidarity or social expectations.
+If one person in a family was selected for a transport, family members would typically volunteer to accompany them, which has been analyzed as an example of family solidarity or social expectations.
 From June 1942, the SS interned elderly and "prominent" Jews from the Reich at Theresienstadt.
-Due to the desire to accommodate these Jews, the non-Jewish Czechs living in Theresienstadt were expelled, and the town was closed off by the end of June.
+To accommodate these Jews, the non-Jewish Czechs living in Theresienstadt were expelled, and the town was closed off by the end of June.
 In May, the self-administration had reduced rations for the elderly in order to increase the food available to hard laborers, as part of its strategy to save as many children and young people as possible to emigrate to Palestine after the war.

-101,761 prisoners arrived at Theresienstadt in 1942, causing the population to peak, on 18 September 1942, at 58,491.
+101,761 prisoners entered Theresienstadt in the year of 1942, resulting in a peak population, on 18 September 1942, of 58,491.
 The death rate also peaked that month with 3,941 deaths.
 Corpses remained unburied for days and gravediggers carrying coffins through the streets were a regular sight.
 To alleviate overcrowding, the Germans deported 18,000 mostly elderly people in nine transports in the autumn of 1942.
-Most of the people deported from Theresienstadt in 1942 were killed immediately, either in the Operation Reinhard death camps or at mass execution sites in the Baltic States and Belarus, such as Kalevi-Liiva and Maly Trostenets.
+Most of the people deported from Theresienstadt in 1942 were killed immediately, either in the Operation Reinhard death camps or at mass execution sites in the Baltic States and Belarus, such as Kalevi-Liiva, Maly Trostenets, and Baranavichy.
 Many transports have no known survivors.
 The Germans selected a small number of healthy young people for forced labor.
 In all, 42,000 people, mostly Czech Jews, were deported from Theresienstadt in 1942, of whom only 356 survivors are known.